yutingwu4/Surveys_API/README.md

 Verifying response type: Example scenarios to determine whether questions can be added to survey
 - If question type is date or textheck, check if each response is in a string or desired format (can use regex).
 If not, question is not added.
-- If question type is "mc" (multiple choice) but has no options, question is not added.# Surveys_API
+- If question type is "mc" (multiple choice) but has no options, question is not added.